Hello!

 →This is the risk-on phenomenon.

-Recently, the Federal Reserve's emergency interest rate cut has caused the dollar to weaken and the yen to strengthen.
+Recently, the Federal Reserve's emergency interest rate cut has led to a weaker dollar and a stronger yen.

 The interest rate differential between the yen and the dollar will narrow, causing the yen to appreciate.

-This time, every commentator was saying that the yen would become frighteningly strong,
+This time, every commentator was predicting that the yen would become frighteningly strong, but even taking into account the Federal Reserve's emergency interest rate cuts, it has managed to maintain its strength.

 I wonder if the US dollar, the world's base currency, will continue to maintain its position in the future.